AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

    ![Orange theme](assets/orange-theme.png)

-You can continue customizing the theme based on the requirements provided to you by the administrator.
+You can continue customizing the theme based on the requirements provided to you by the AEM administrator.

 ## Committing the Changes {#committing-changes}